ylgrgyq/resilience-for-clojure/README.md

   (do-another-thing))
 ```

 And there's a thread pool version bulkhead.
-Please refer to know how to use it.
-It's similar to the normal version bulkhead example above.
+Please refer to [doc](https://cljdoc.org/d/resilience-for-clojure/resilience-for-clojure/0.2.5/api/resilience.thread-pool-bulkhead) to know how to use it.
+In terms of usage, In terms of use, it's similar to the normal version bulkhead showed above.

 ### Rate Limiter
 ```clojure